Does Spouse Income Count for Student Loan Repayment? | IDR Explained

 FAQs

-Does spouse income affect student loan payments?
+Does my spouse's income affect my student loan payment?

-Does IBR include spouse income?
+Does IBR include my spouse's income?